groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/modify/docx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Effortlessly Edit Signatures in DOCX Files with C# Solutions"
+head_title: "Modify DOCX signatures in C# solutions"
 head_description: "The C# API offers advanced functionality to modify signatures embedded within DOCX documents, such as PDFs, Word files, Excel sheets, Presentations, and Images."

 ############################# Header ############################
-title: "Seamlessly Update DOCX Signatures via C#"
+title: "Seamlessly update DOCX signatures"
 description: "Unlock the ability to edit a wide spectrum of electronic signatures across popular business formats like PDF, Word, Excel, Presentations, and Images with the power of GroupDocs.Signature for .NET."
 subtitle: "GroupDocs.Signature for .NET"